jnewman747/salamander-heatmap/README.md

 •	Be sure to lock layers

-•	Save in two resolutions: 1) width of 1,200 px and 2) width of 8,000 px
+•	Create a *maps* folder and save the maps in two resolutions to this folder: 1) width of 1,200 px and 2) width of 8,000 px